 2. This testing process is more inclusive, provides more coverage into application parts, and hence increases the possibility of testing most of the paths.

 3. This type of testing has tight coupling with the source of the application under test.
-Hence, frequent changes in the code require re-execution, and even sometimes lead to new paths for the testing.
+Hence, frequent changes in the code require re-execution, and even sometimes lead to new paths for testing.